dtonon/nostr-webserver/README.md

-# Nostr Web Server
+# Nostr Web Server + Client

-This is a proof of concept to show how to build a multi platform self contained web server running Snort.
-The exact procedure can be applied to every other client side web application, ex.
-Iris, Hamstr, etc.
+This is a proof of concept to show how to build a self-contained web server running a Nostr web client.
+The script is multi platform (Linux, macOS and Windows).
+The repo contains a [Snort.social](https://github.com/v0l/snort) snapshot (v.
+2023-02-08) as an example but the exact procedure can be applied to every other web clients: Iris, Hamstr, etc.

+When the compiled app is executed a web server starts listening on port 8080 and the default web browser is opened to localhost:8080.

 ## 1. Install go
 Follow the instructions at https://github.com/golang/go